Skip to Content

 What the Journey Involves

-Helicopter transfers between Phuket and Krabi depart from Phuket International Airport's helipad or from private helipads arranged through the operator.
+Helicopter transfers depart from Phuket International Airport's helipad or from private helipads arranged through the operator.
 Arrival is typically at Krabi Airport or, with advance coordination, to a landing zone adjacent to a luxury property.
-However, not all properties have landing clearance, so the destination helipad must be confirmed before booking.
+Not all properties have landing clearance, so the destination helipad must be confirmed before booking.

-Most operators on this route use 4 to 6-seat turbine helicopters.
-The aircraft are air-conditioned, the ride is smooth in good conditions, and the transfer from helipad to ground transport at the destination is typically handled by the operator.
+Most operators use 4 to 6-seat turbine helicopters.
+The cabin is air-conditioned, and ground transport at both ends is typically handled by the operator.

 Licensing and Operator Standards

-Helicopter charter operations in Thailand are regulated under licensing requirements set by the Civil Aviation Authority of Thailand.
-Operators providing commercial passenger transfers are required to hold Air Operator Certificates and maintain airworthiness standards for their aircraft.
-When booking a helicopter transfer on this route, confirming that the operator holds a valid certificate is a straightforward step that significantly reduces the risk of using an unlicensed or non-compliant provider.
-Reputable operators will provide this documentation on request without hesitation.
+Helicopter charter operations in Thailand are regulated by the Civil Aviation Authority of Thailand.
+Operators providing commercial passenger transfers are required to hold Air Operator Certificates.
+Requesting this documentation before paying any deposit is straightforward.
+Reputable operators provide it without hesitation.

 Estimated Costs